siderolabs/talos/website/content/docs/v0.7/Reference/configuration.md

 </div>
 <div class="dt">

-The priority of all routes received via DHCP
+The priority of all routes received via DHCP.

 </div>